An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 As already shown by Bennett and others (5), it is especially for character pairs that the entropy values of the Voynich MS text are anomalous.
 We shall see below that this is not just a matter of a lower entropy value, but the entire character pair frequency distribution is unusual.

 Let us start by visualising the character pair frequency distribution of the Latin text of Mattioli, again not counting word spaces.
-In all of the following plots, the first character is on the horizontal scale (in decreasing frequency from left to right), and the second character on the vertical scale (in decreasing frequency from top to bottom).
-In the first plot, the left figure shows the actual distribution of character pair frequencies.
-The order of the characters is the same as in Figure 5 (the plot labeled "Mattioli") above.
-The figure on the right shows what the pair frequencies would have been, if there was no dependency between the two characters (6).
+In the following plots, the first character is on the vertical scale (in decreasing frequency from top to bottom), and the second character on the horizontal scale (in decreasing frequency from left to right).
+The order of the characters is the same as in Figure 5 (the plot labelled "Mattioli") above.
+In the first Figure (Figure 7 below), the left-hand square shows the actual distribution of character pair frequencies.
+The right-hand square shows what the pair frequencies would have been, if there was no dependency between the two characters (6).
 The difference clearly shows the preference of certain characters to combine with others.

 Figure 7: character pair frequency distribution for the Mattioli text (Latin)